chippyash/fyne-secrets/README.md

 Verify installation: `secret-tool --help`

+You may want to install the [Seahorse GUI](https://wiki.gnome.org/Apps/Seahorse) tool if not already installed.

+ - Debian/Ubuntu: `sudo apt install seahorse`
+ - Fedora: `sudo dnf install seahorse`
+ - Arch: `sudo pacman -S seahorse`
+ - Suse: `sudo zypper install seahorse`

-If you are running Linux and `keyctl` is installed, no additional steps are required.
+If you don't have `gnome-keyring` but `keyctl` is installed, it will be used instead.

+If neither `gnome-keyring` nor `keyctl` is installed, the library will fall back to using device file storage.

-The preferred method is to use _gnome-keyring_. keyctl has a limitation in that the persistent keyring for a user has a timeout and if the user logs out the keyring is lost after that period.
+The preferred method is to use `gnome-keyring`. `keyctl` has a limitation in that the persistent keyring for a user has a timeout and if the user logs out the keyring is lost after that period.
 You can use `cat /proc/sys/kernel/keys/persistent_keyring_expiry` to see the timeout period in seconds, usually 72 hours.